emorrisn/SHU-SAaD-Architecture-Decision-Records/ADR Code Design Patterns.md

 ## Context and Problem Statement

 The internal Complaint Service write path is complex, involving: (1) multi-tenant authorization, (2) synchronous database commit, and (3) asynchronous event publishing (Hybrid Persistence).
+The service must maintain 24/7 availability and guarantee data integrity throughout the complaint lifecycle (logging, allocation, resolving, closure).

 The core challenges within the code are: